-Our machining lathes and milling centers are on the leading edge of technology and provide unsurpassed speed and machining accuracy.
+American Standard Circuits’ PCB CNC milling, machining, and turning services utilize the latest technology.
+Our PCBA manufacturing services use machining lathes and milling centers that are on the leading edge of technology and provide unsurpassed speed and machining accuracy.
 One of the purchasing requirements for our high-speed, high-performance machinery was that the central processing unit (CPU) had to have immediate access to more data, and can therefore make many more precise adjustments.

-We have chosen high performance CNC vertical machining centers for their demonstrated accuracy, reliability and ease of operation.
-Twenty-four tool stations increase the ability to handle the most complex parts, or multi-part set-ups in one machine.
-These state-of-the-art machining centers provide reduced cycle times while ensuring superior position accuracies.
-With the right combination of power, flexibility and rigidity, our milling machines offer an ideal solution from prototypes to production runs.
+We have carefully chosen high-performance CNC vertical machining centers for their demonstrated accuracy, reliability, and ease of operation.
+Twenty-four tool stations increase the ability to handle the most complex parts or multi-part set-ups in one machine.
+Our state-of-the-art PCB CNC milling, machining, and turning centers provide reduced cycle times while ensuring superior position accuracies.
+With the right combination of power, flexibility and rigidity, our PCBA manufacturing services offer an ideal solution from prototypes to production runs.

-We use precision CNC turning centers providing high versatility, precision and productivity.
-With its 16- tool turret capability, we can machine parts up to 40’ long and 10 diameter.
+We use precision PCB CNC milling, machining, and turning equipment that provide our clients with high versatility, precision, and productivity.
+With its 16- tool turret capability, we can machine parts up to 40’ long and 10 diameters.

 Dave has been involved with manufacturing PCBs since 1980 and has worked in various shops, most of which had military certifications and utilized higher technology.